-• Microsoft Office 365: All Ohio State students are now eligible for free Microsoft Office 365.
-Full instructions for downloading and installation can be found at <a href="mailto:sociation-no-new-mailto:sociation-no-new-mailto:sociation-no-new-mailto:sociation-
+Microsoft Office 365: All Ohio State students are now eligible for free Microsoft Office 365.
+Full instructions for downloading and installation can be found at go.osu.edu/office365help.

-Carmen access
+CarmenCanvas access

-You will need to use BuckeyePass (buckeyepass.osu.edu) multi-factor authentication to access your courses in Carmen.
-To ensure that you are able to connect to Carmen at all times, it is recommended that you take the following steps:
+You will need to use BuckeyePass (buckeyepass.osu.edu) multi-factor authentication to access your courses in CarmenCanvas.
+To ensure that you are able to connect to CarmenCanvas at all times, it is recommended that you take the following steps: